luck-28/cetus-move-stl/README.md

 # SkipList

-A skip link list implement by Move language in Aptos and Sui.
+A skip link list implement by Move language in Sui.